 Oy, the stress.
 Money may not be able to buy happiness, but it's awfully hard to be happy with virtually none of it.
-The constant pressure to find some way to pay your bills, and the nagging feeling of being stuck deep in debt, can make you reevaluate how strongly you feel about acting.
+The constant pressure to find some way to pay your bills and the nagging feeling of being stuck deep in debt can make you reevaluate how strongly you feel about acting.

 Just do what your college professors advised you to do and channel all that anxiety into your work.
 Good thing the script calls for you to be nervous and awkward.

 One of the biggest stresses of the career itself is the audition process.
 You'll never feel any less appreciated or wanted than you will in the audition room.
 It's not the fault of the casting director, as they actually want you to succeed (it makes them look good when you look good).